NishGitMittal2003/Netflix_sql_project/README.md

 # Netflix_sql_project
 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)
 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project focuses on an in-depth exploration of Netflix's movie and TV show data using SQL.
+The objective is to uncover meaningful insights from the dataset.
+This README outlines the project's goals, the business challenges tackled, the approaches taken, key insights, and final conclusions.

 ## Objectives